kyverno/kyverno/documentation/kyverno-cli.md

 # [kyverno CLI](https://github.com/nirmata/kyverno/releases) - kubectl plugin to deal with kyverno policies
-Used to validate policies and apply policies on resources.
+The Kyverno Command Line Interface (CLI) is designed to validate policies and test the behavior of applying policies to resources before adding the policy to a cluster.
+It can be used as a kubectl plugin and as a standalone CLI.

 ##Installation
 You can get the installation package of the cli for your os in the releases page [here](https://github.com/nirmata/kyverno/releases).